krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 [^F3]: The way we've defined signals and mass is directly
 analogous to how mass is defined for matter occupying space in physics.

-    A binary signal can be thought of as defining a one-dimensional interval over
+    A binary signal can be thought of as defining a one-dimensional interval over time.
-    time.
-For a fixed element and boundary, this gives us an area under the
-    curve in two dimensions: time vs. density.
+    For a fixed element and boundary, this gives us an area under the curve in two dimensions: time vs. amount of signal.

-    If we treat elements and boundaries as additional independent dimensions,
-    then the signal defines a *volume* in three dimensions, with time as one axis.
+    If we treat elements and boundaries as additional independent dimensions, then the signal defines a *volume* in three dimensions, with time as one axis.

-    This interpretation—presence as a physical manifestation of density over
-    time—is a powerful way to reason intuitively and computationally about duration, overlap, and accumulation in time.
+    This interpretation—presence as a physical manifestation of density over time—is a powerful way to reason intuitively and computationally about duration, overlap, and accumulation in time.

-    And when we allow multiple signals to interact over the same time periods, we
-    begin to model complex, higher-dimensional effects of presence—exactly the
-    kind of generality we’ll need when we move beyond simple binary presences.
+    And when we allow multiple signals to interact over the same time periods, we begin to model complex, higher-dimensional effects of presence—exactly the kind of generality we’ll need when we move beyond simple binary presences.

 The only requirement for a function to be a presence density function (signal) is that it is *measurable*, and that you can interpret *presence mass*—defined